-The Labor Coalition agrees to commence meet and confer on those elements in the proposed biweekly payroll system which are within the scope of bargaining and/or on the impact of replacing the current monthly pay system with a bi-weekly system.
+The Labor Coalition agrees to commence meet and confer on those elements in the proposed bi-weekly payroll system which are within the scope of bargaining and/or the impact of replacing the current monthly pay system with a bi-weekly system.
 Any implementation of a bi-weekly pay system must be by mutual agreement of the parties.

-Meet and confer on bi-weekly pay may also include as applicable discussion on (1) the proration of vacation and sick leave accruals for permanent part-time employees and (2)discontinuing the payroll practice of applying a factor of 1.05 when computing the base pay hourly equivalent for full-time and part-time permanent employees for the purpose of compensating shift differential, hazard pay, straight-time overtime and straight-time holiday pay.
+Meet and confer on bi-weekly pay will also include discussion on (1) the proration of vacation and sick leave accruals for permanent part-time employees and (2) discontinuing the payroll practice of applying a factor of 1.05 when computing the base pay hourly equivalent for full-time and part-time permanent employees for the purpose of compensating shift differential, hazard pay, straight-time overtime and straight-time holiday pay.
 However, these discussions will not be contingent upon any agreement reached regarding bi-weekly pay.
+51.4 Grievance Procedure.
+Following completion of these negotiations, but no later than November 1, 1996, representatives of the County shall meet and confer with representatives of the Labor Coalition in order to develop rules and guidelines governing the conduct and administration of Adjustment Boards.

-Wellness Incentive Program.
-A broad-based Η. Program will pilot Wellness Incentive be developed with input from the ioint Labor/Management Wellness Committee.
-The purpose of this program will be to reward County employees with incentives for participating in Wellness Program activities and encourage them lifestyles.
-The Wellness healthier live to Committee will work closely with the Human

-Resources Department on program design and implementation.
+51.5 Wellness Incentive Program.
+A broad-based pilot Wellness Incentive Program will be developed with input from the joint Labor/Management Wellness Committee.
+The purpose of this program will be to reward County employees with incentives for participating in Wellness Program activities and encourage them to live healthier lifestyles.
+The Wellness Committee will work closely with the Human Resources Department on program design and implementation.